Krispy Kreme operations by country: Egypt

 Krispy Kreme opened its first store in Cairo, Egypt on 19 August 2021.

+France

+Krispy Kreme opened its first store in Paris in December 2023.

+Germany

+Members of the United States Armed Forces stationed in Germany have been able to enjoy Krispy Kreme products for some time, as these are sold in select Commissaries.
+However, as access to these military bases is generally restricted to individuals with Department of War (DoW) identification, Krispy Kreme donuts have been exclusively available to U.S. personnel.

+Krispy Kreme previously experimented with entering the German market in 2017 by opening a temporary pop-up store in Frankfurt.
+This venture was short-lived, and the store has since closed.

+In May 2024, Krispy Kreme announced plans for a formal expansion into the German market.
+This move represents the company's largest franchise agreement to date.
+Krispy Kreme partnered with the ISH Group, a Turkish company that previously served as the master franchisee for Yum!
+Brands' KFC and Pizza Hut operations in Germany.

 Hong Kong

 Krispy Kreme Hong Kong opened their first store in Causeway Bay in September 2006.
 After that date they also opened another store located in Soho.
 Both stores sold special doughnuts produced to celebrate Halloween.
 These stores were franchise owned.

 During the years of operation, Krispy Kreme also delivered donuts around Hong Kong.
 Because of this many schools in Hong Kong did charity Krispy Kreme Sales.

 A third Krispy Kreme store opened in December in Causeway Bay at Times Square.
 A fourth store opened in Mong Kok, the first outlet that was not on Hong Kong Island.
 Another branch opened in Discovery Bay.
 Krispy Kreme also opened two stores at the Hong Kong International Airport, one in the Arrivals hall of Terminal 1 and the other one in Terminal 2 (Sky Plaza).